reliablyhq/documentation/docs/guides/ci-pipeline/circle-ci/index.md

 ![](./images/circle-ci-pipeline.png)

-Here you can see that the pipeline failed because of the `reliably scan .` step.
+Here you can see that the pipeline failed because of the `reliably scan kubernetes .` step.
 Reliably surfaced possible reliability issues and returned an error that caused the pipeline to fail.
 The Reliably CLI outputs the list of issues in the pipeline steps output.